open-sudo/rosa-idp/README.md

 1) Fork the following repo https://github.com/open-sudo/rosa-idp.git to your github repo.
 1) On your line of command, clone the repo you just forked
-2) Log in into OpenShift on the CLI and add the login URL to the file personalize.sh
+2) Log in into OpenShift to obtain the login URL.
+Add this URL to rosa_idp/personalize.sh

-3) Execute the file personalize.sh
+3) Execute the rosa-idp/personalize.sh

 ```shell
 cd rosa-idp